 North Shore Elementary has been proudly serving students for over 90 years and is the alma mater to many of today’s leaders in St. Petersburg.
 It is a small school with character, compassion, diversity, and ingenuity that continues to define what successful public education should and can look like.
 With approximately 350 students, the small size of North Shore allows for all teachers and staff to know all students, not just the ones in their classes.
 Whether you are walking around the campus, participating in school-wide events, or at Majestic Mondays (the monthly spirit assemblies) you can see and hear teachers, students, and parents supporting each other and engaging in each other’s lives.
 Additionally, the teachers who come to North Shore Elementary to teach stay there, and are continually supported to grow and develop their craft as they see fit.
 All of this combines to create a truly amazing school community and feel.

-Florida School Accountability Reports currently grades North Shore Elementary as a B. While the staff should be proud of the increase from last year, we want to caution parents that the school grade is not a sufficient enough measure alone (in other words, it doesn't tell the true story of a school and all of its accomplishments and challenges).
+Florida School Accountability Reports currently grades North Shore Elementary as a C. We want to caution parents that the school grade is not a sufficient enough measure alone (in other words, it doesn't tell the true story of a school and all of its accomplishments and challenges).
 North Shore proudly maintains a robust ASD (Autism Spectrum Disorder) program.
 They have approximately one unit (or class) per grade made up of students that qualify for ASD services.
 These students are all tested the same as the rest of the student body.
 Being a small school and having 12% of our student population qualifying as ASD students can and does impact our school grade.
 Furthermore, the clear correlation between poverty and lower school grades throughout the Pinellas County School district illuminates that a measure of educational excellence cannot be solely determined by this current matrix.

 The school grade cannot be all that prospective parents should care about.
 It is our belief that gearing specifically towards tests does not ensure a well rounded education for our kids.
 Homework policies, teacher engagement, recess time, after-school enrichments, and many other factors go into the North Shore experience.
 We strongly encourage all families who are considering North Shore elementary to schedule a tour and see first hand how NSE meets the needs of all students.